cockroachlabs/workshop_labs/spatial-data/README.md

 ### 1. Where has the Common Loon been sighted by the NABBS in the years 2000-2019 in NY state?

-Explanation: we create a geometry from all of the sightings of the Common Loon.
-Then we print it as GeoJSON and paste the result into geojson.io to see what it looks like.
+We create a geometry from all of the sightings of the Common Loon.
+Then we print it as GeoJSON and paste the result into <geojson.io> to see what it looks like.

 ```sql
 WITH loon_sightings AS (